On this page

 Potential impacts on Canadians, including business

-The changes are expected to improve access to justice for Canadians and others who wish to appeal a decision on an immigration matter, as well as benefit them by providing them with decisions on their appeal in a more timely fashion.
-The enhanced efficiency of the processes is also expected to result in cost-savings at the
+The changes are expected to benefit Canadians and others who wish to appeal a decision on an immigration matter, by providing them with simpler Rules and more timely decisions in their appeal.

 The following are resources that support this regulatory initiative: